skazhy/advent-hs/README.md

 My goal for Advent of Code 2020 is to explore core Haskell & not use any external libraries.
-Most puzzles contain new things learned when solving the day & [TODO.md](/TODO.md) contain extra challenges and open questions.
+Most puzzles contain new things learned when solving the day & [NOTES.md](/NOTES.md) contain puzzle notes, extra challenges, and open questions.

 ## Workflow